withcaldera/engineering-framework/frameworks/progression-matrix.md

 - Think in terms of projects and platforms
 - Lead technical strategy for features
 - Mentor Senior Engineers
+- Begin identifying problems before they're assigned

+**Critical**: You don't stop executing and delivering—you add solution discovery on top.

-### From Solution to Problem Discovery (Principal → Distinguished)
+### From Solution Discovery to Problem Discovery (Principal → Distinguished)

 **What Changes:**
-- **Before:** Given problem → discover solution
+- **Before:** Given problem → discover solution (solution discovery), transitioning to identifying problems
-- **After:** Find the problem → solution → delivery
+- **After:** Find the problem → solution → delivery (problem discovery), while continuing to execute, deliver, and discover solutions
+- **Time horizon:** 3-6 months → 6-12 months
+- **Scope:** Projects/Products → Products/Company

 **How to Prepare:**
-- Identify problems worth solving
+- Identify problems worth solving consistently
 - Connect technical work to business strategy
 - Build organizational capabilities
-- Think on multi-month horizons
+- Think on 6-12 month horizons
 - Shape company technical direction
+- Continue demonstrating excellence in execution, delivery, and solution discovery

+**Critical**: You don't stop executing, delivering, or discovering solutions—you add problem discovery and company-level strategy on top of everything else.

 ---